Civil EngineeringFind a programme

 Dr Raffaele De Risi BSc(Civil Engineering, Federico II, Napoli), MSc(Structural and Geotechnical Engineering, Federico II, Napoli), PhD(Materials and Structural Engineering, Federico II, Napoli, (Lecturer), Catastrophe Modelling; Multi-Hazard Risk; Performance-Based Engineering; Structural Engineering

-Dr Andrea Diambra BSc, MSc(Marche), PhD(Bristol), (Senior Lecturer), advanced soil laboratory testing; Computational geotechnics; ground improvements; offshore geotechnics; soil-structure interaction.
+Dr Andrea Diambra BSc, MSc(Marche), PhD(Bristol), (Associate Professor in Geotechnics), Advanced soil laboratory testing; computational geotechnics; ground improvements; offshore geotechnics; soil-structure interaction.

 Professor Dawei Han BEng, MSc(Huabei), PhD(Salf), CEng, FCIWEM, (Professor of Hydroinformatics), big data; Flood risk management; hydrology; natural hazards; remote sensing; water resources.